vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 A fee is taken from all transfers (except transfers from a vested account to a general account held by the same key), and paid out to validators in a similar manner to the existing [infrastructure fees](0061-REWP-pos_rewards.md).
 For recurring transfers, the fee is charged each time the transfer occurs.

 Let `N` stand for `transfer.feeDiscountNumOfEpoch`.
-This is a network parameter that specifies the time frame over which we accumulate the taker fees that can offset transfer fees.
+This is a network parameter that specifies the time frame over which we accumulate the total fees that can offset transfer fees.
 The default value for `transfer.feeDiscountNumOfEpoch` is 30, with an upper boundary of 1000 and a lower boundary of 0.

-For each party and for each asset store the taker fees paid by the party in a given epoch for `N` epochs; this will be used to determine a transfer fee discount as described below.
+For each party and for each asset store the total fees paid by the party in a given epoch for `N` epochs; this will be used to determine a transfer fee discount as described below.

 For each key for each asset assume you store a value denoted `c`.
 During the epoch `k`: